MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 - *Business processes*: This flow directly supports the *purchasing ticket* process.
 Without this functionality, call center employees can't sign in to the application to buy tickets.

-- *Process owner*: The sales department.
+- *Process owner*: Platform team.

+- *Stakeholders*: Platform team, Sales department, Operations team

-- *Escalation path*: Stakeholders and Platform or application teams.
+- *Escalation path*: Platform team on-call engineer, Chief Operating Officer

 - *Business impact*: This flow requires high availability because call center employees can't purchase tickets if this flow isn't working properly.
 If this flow isn't available, it directly affects revenue and reputation.
+This is a key process that the business expects 99.9% uptime for, including during extended business hours.

 - *Criticality rating*: High.